Tuesday, 3 February 2026

 I also want to note the work of many local councillors in the affected regions, many of whom have worked diligently to offer whatever support is possible for their communities.
 Councillors such as Scott Jeffery, mayor of Strathbogie shire and a volunteer at the Avenel CFA, have truly exemplified the best of what local government can do in a time of crisis to support their community.

 What I saw when I visited the people and the communities who have been affected by these ferocious fires was that the devastation that has been caused is so very real, but so too is the extraordinary courage and commitment of the CFA and its tens of thousands of volunteer firefighters – and of course our FRV firefighters as well.
 These are everyday Victorians who, without hesitation, left their families and jobs to protect their neighbours, their towns and their way of life.
 Over the last week CFA volunteers have responded to more than 3300 separate fire incidents, with over 23,000 individual turnouts recorded across the state.
-They worked in conditions that many described as beyond anything they have experienced before – extreme temperatures, erratic winds and fires moving faster than crews could protect.
+They worked in conditions that many described as beyond anything they had experienced before – extreme temperatures, erratic winds and fires moving faster than crews could protect against.

 I will never forget sitting with Kylie Comte, the captain of the Seymour CFA.
 I sat with her at her station while she showed me footage of their trucks moving through the fire front on her phone.
 It was truly like watching a horror movie, and yet the calm, unflappable Kylie spoke about how they navigated the impossibly dangerous conditions to keep each other safe.
 These firefighters are not just from the community, they are of the community.
 This disaster revealed the intangible strength of the community spirit that defines our state of Victoria.
 Neighbours helped neighbours, local fundraisers sprang up, volunteers delivered feed and water to farmers and community groups rallied to support displaced residents and struggling small towns.

 But alongside these uplifting stories of courage and community and the resilient spirit of our regional communities, we also saw just how deeply we rely on volunteers to keep the lives and properties of Victorians safe from harm.
 When I went to these communities, I listened.
 I listened to what the CFA volunteers had to say on the ground, their faces and gear still wearing the ash of the fires they had so valiantly fought.
 These people are not paid to walk into these dangerous conditions.
 They risk their own lives to protect the lives and livelihoods of others, of their communities and of their friends and families.
 They do it simply to protect those that they love, and many of them told me that they feel that the courage they show and the sacrifices they make no longer seem as valued as they once were.
 When Neil Tubb, a CFA volunteer for decades, said he was not sure it was worth continuing and that he did not feel valued in that role, that said to me that we must do more for these brave men and women.
+They are volunteers, and we must always keep that key fact in the front of our minds.
+We must always do the right thing by our volunteer firefighters in the CFA.
+The courage and selflessness that they display are among the most profound examples in our modern world of those traits.

 Across Victoria families are now navigating significant loss and focusing on the task of rebuilding.
 I say to those affected communities and individuals: we are with you.
 Your resilience is remarkable and your spirit is what makes Victoria so strong.
 We will not forget what you have lost, and we will not neglect to support you as you rebuild.
 To the CFA volunteers and to all the emergency services personnel who stood on the front lines I say thank you.
 Your courage, compassion and selflessness have been a beacon of hope in a dark time.